lucaazalim/fpaa-karatsuba-algorithm/README.md

 Simple Python implementation of the Karatsuba algorithm for multiplying two numbers.

+This was built as an assignment for the **Foundations of Algorithm Design and Analysis** course at the PUC Minas university.

 # About

 The Karatsuba algorithm is a fast multiplication method that uses a divide-and-conquer approach to multiply large numbers more efficiently than the traditional grade-school method.
 Instead of performing O(n²) operations, it reduces the problem into three smaller multiplications of half-sized numbers, achieving a time complexity of `O(n^log₂3) ≈ O(n^1.585)`.
 This efficiency makes it significantly faster for large inputs.